Addan-S/Game-Proposal/README.md

 #### Wednesday, July 1:
 - Begin making the card objects and work out how the dealer will place and deal cards.
-- Focus on the Javescript functionality first.
+- Focus on the Javascript functionality first.

 #### Thursday, July 2:
 - Work out the various hand combinations that exist in Poker.